dragonked2/Misr/README.md

- Misr: The Ultimate Vulnerability Scanner Misr](https://github.com/dragonked2/Misr/assets/66541902/b83f3c98-1946-4d2d-86c7-da101a280000)
+ Misr: The Ultimate Vulnerability Scannera Misr](https://github.com/dragonked2/Misr/assets/66541902/b83f3c98-1946-4d2d-86c7-da101a280000)

 Welcome to Misr, the ultimate tool for hunting down vulnerabilities in web applications!
 Whether you're a seasoned bug bounty hunter or just getting started in the world of cybersecurity, this script will help you identify potential vulnerabilities with ease.